mfaustin/ProjectOne558/README.md

 for higher pokemon evolution stages.
 This outcome makes sense because more evolved pokemon are more powerful and power is quantified by total points.
-In addition, I could see that the no evolving pokemon are also mainly very powerful too.
+In addition, I could see that the no evolving pokemon are also mainly very powerful too and have a lot of variability.

 ### Histogram

 I learned that the pokemon hatch counter variable determines how long it takes for pokemon eggs to hatch.
-Per the doc, “Initial hatch counter: one must walk 255 × (hatch\_counter + 1) steps before this Pokémon’s egg hatches, unless utilizing bonuses like Flame Body’s.”
-I wanted to get an idea what of the distribution of hatch count is by doing a histogram.
+Per the doc, “Initial hatch counter: one must walk 255 × (hatch\_counter + 1) steps before this Pokemon’s egg hatches, unless utilizing bonuses like Flame Body’s.”
+I wanted to get an graph of the distribution of hatch count by creating a histogram.

 ``` r
 ###creating histogram of hatch_counter data